Sorority Recruitment Guidebook

 Governed by the National Pan-Hellenic Council (NPHC) along with 7 other historically black fraternities and sororities, we have two NPHC sororities at Washington and Lee.

-NPHC does not follow the same recruitment process or policies as sororities under the NPC.
-For more information about NPHC, please visit their website at www.nphchq.org.
+NPHC does not follow the same recruitment process or policies as sororities under the Panhellenic Council.
+For more information about NPHC, please reach out to Crasha Townsend, Director of Inclusion and Engagement (.

 - Alpha Kappa Alpha Sorority, Inc.